 9. Know what you’re going to be promoting every week of the shopping season.Here’s what I would recommend you focus on by week:

 11. Make the front of your store a beacon.
-With Covid-19 and economic worries, it is easy to forget retail helps lift spirits.
+Don't forget retail helps lift spirits.
 That means the brightest colorful lights you can string in your windows, in your store, and even across your streets.
 The goal is to make your streets magical.
 See also, How To Visually Merchandise Your Retail Holiday Store Windows

 Now is the time for you to make sure you have enough merchandise to cover expected demand!